Blake Shelton, Scott Disick and other stars celebrate Easter and Passover 2022: Holiday photos

 Blake Shelton and Gwen Stefani

-The couple, who got married in July 2021, shared a cute selfie while Shelton donned a rabbit costume.
+The couple, who got married in July 2021, shared a cute selfie while Shelton put on a rabbit costume.

 Scott Disick